skip to main content

 September is PCOS or Polycystic Ovary Syndrome Awareness Month.
 This is a condition which research shows affects over hundred million women worldwide, easily making it the most common hormone disorder of women in reproductive age and quite possibly the leading cause of infertility in women.

 PCOS is a bit of a misnomer, as not everyone with the syndrome has polycystic ovaries, and not everyone with cysts on their ovaries has PCOS!
-Plus, the ‘cysts; that women with PCOS have are not the same as cysts that may need to be removed, rather they are where the ovarian follicles have not gone through the maturation process and have failed to reach ovulation stage leaving ‘cysts’ on the ovaries.
-Official diagnosis of PCOS depends on the Rotterdam Criteria, where to be diagnosed a woman must have two of the three following symptoms:
+Plus, the ‘cysts’ that women with PCOS have are not the same as cysts that may need to be removed.
+Rather they are where the ovarian follicles have not gone through the maturation process and have failed to reach ovulation stage leaving ‘cysts’ on the ovaries.

 While the exact cause of PCOS is not fully understood, there are certain contributing factors: